-If you are in the composting service area, place food scraps, yard trimmings, pizza boxes, food-soiled paper products, and other compostable items into your green compost cart.
-Use the “What do I do with (link to app below)” tool to find out what you can compost.
+Place food scraps, yard trimmings, pizza boxes, food-soiled paper products, and other compostable items into your green compost cart.
+Use this tool to find out what you can compost.
 We like to say, if it grows, it goes.

 Roll the green cart out to your curb before 6:30 am on your regular pickup day.

 While it is not required, there are a few things you can do to keep your compost cart from smelling bad:

 - Line your compost cart with a paper bag or use BPI-certified compostable bags.
 If you don’t have a bag, you can put dry leaves, pizza boxes, or newspaper on the bottom of your cart.
 Sprinkling baking soda on the bottom will also help keep the smell down.